Danny Elfman: Oingo Boingo

 After returning to Los Angeles from Africa in the early 1970s, Elfman was asked by his brother Richard to serve as musical director of his street theatre performance art troupe The Mystic Knights of the Oingo Boingo.
 Elfman was tasked with adapting and arranging 1920s and 1930s jazz and big band music by artists such as Cab Calloway, Duke Ellington, Django Reinhardt and Josephine Baker for the ensemble, which consisted of up to 15 performers playing upwards of 30 instruments.
 He also composed original pieces and helped build instruments unique for the group, including an aluminum gamelan, the 'Schlitz celeste' made from tuned beer cans, and a "junkyard orchestra" built from car parts and trash cans.

-The Mystic Knights performed on the street and in nightclubs throughout Los Angeles until Richard left in 1979 to pursue filmmaking.
+The Mystic Knights performed on the street and in theaters, and later in nightclubs throughout Los Angeles until Richard left in 1976 to pursue filmmaking.
 As a send-off to the group's original concept, Richard produced the film Forbidden Zone based on the Mystic Knights' stage performances.
 Elfman composed the songs and his first score for the film, and appeared as the character Satan, who performs a reworked version of Calloway's "Minnie the Moocher."

-Before the release of Forbidden Zone, Elfman took over the Mystic Knights as lead singer-songwriter in 1979.
-He pared the group down to eight players to record and tour as a ska-influenced new wave band under the name to Oingo Boingo.
+Before the release of Forbidden Zone, Elfman took over the Mystic Knights as lead singer-songwriter in 1976.
+In 1979, he pared the group down to eight players to record and tour as a ska-influenced new wave band.
+That summer, the group's name would change to Oingo Boingo.
 Their biggest success among eight studio albums penned by Elfman was 1985's Dead Man's Party, featuring the hit song "Weird Science" from the movie of the same name.
 The band also appeared performing their single "Dead Man's Party" in the 1986 movie Back to School, for which Elfman also composed the score.
 Elfman shifted the band to a more guitar-oriented rock sound in the late 1980s, which continued through their last album Boingo in 1994.

 Citing permanent hearing damage from performing live and conflicts with his film-scoring career, Elfman retired Oingo Boingo in 1995 with a series of five sold-out final concerts at the Universal Amphitheatre ending on Halloween night.
 On October 31, 2015, Elfman and Oingo Boingo guitarist Steve Bartek performed the song "Dead Man's Party" with an orchestra as an encore to a live-to-film concert of The Nightmare Before Christmas score at the Hollywood Bowl.
 Elfman told the audience the performance was "20 years to the day" of Oingo Boingo's retirement.